darongyang/blog/_posts/2024-08-15-start-and-test.md

 ## Pictures

 I am a <u>Honkai: Star Rail</u> lover.
-My favorite character is this game is firefly, as shown in the following picture.
+My favorite character in this game is Firefly, as shown in the following picture.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">